Pope John X: Deposition and death

 The power struggle between John X and Guy of Tuscany and Marozia came to a conclusion in 928.
 Guy had secretly collected a body of troops, and with them made an attack on the Lateran Palace.
 Peter was caught off guard, having only a few soldiers with him, and was cut to pieces before his brother's eyes.
 John was thrown into a dungeon, where he remained until he died.
-There are two variant traditions surrounding his death; the first has it that he was smothered to death in the dungeon within a couple of months of his deposition.
+There are two variant traditions surrounding his death; the first has it that he was smothered to death by a pillow in the dungeon within a couple of months of his deposition.
 Another has it he died sometime in 929 without violence, but through a combination of the conditions of his incarceration and depression.

 According to John the Deacon of the Lateran, John X was buried in the atrium of the Lateran Basilica, near the main entrance.
 He was succeeded by Pope Leo VI in 928.